Deus ex machina: Modern criticism

-However, other scholars have looked at Euripides' use of deus ex machina and described its use as an integral part of the plot designed for a specific purpose.
+However, other scholars have looked at Euripides' use of deus ex machina and described its use as an integral part of the plot, designed for a specific purpose.
 Often, Euripides' plays would begin with gods, so it is argued that it would be natural for the gods to finish the action.
-The conflict throughout Euripides' plays would be caused by the meddling of the gods, so would make sense to both the playwright and the audience of the time that the gods would resolve all conflict that they began.
-Half of Euripides' eighteen extant plays end with the use of deus ex machina, therefore it was not simply a device to relieve the playwright of the embarrassment of a confusing plot ending.
+The conflict throughout Euripides' plays would be caused by the meddling of the gods, so it would make sense both to the playwright and to the audience of the time that the gods would resolve all conflict that they began.
+Half of Euripides' eighteen extant plays end with the use of deus ex machina; therefore, it was not simply a device to relieve the playwright of the embarrassment of a confusing plot-ending.
 This device enabled him to bring about a natural and more dignified dramatic and tragic ending.

 Other champions of the device believe that it can be a spectacular agent of subversion.
 It can be used to undercut generic conventions and challenge cultural assumptions and the privileged role of tragedy as a literary/theatrical model.

 Some 20th-century revisionist criticism suggests that deus ex machina cannot be viewed in these simplified terms, and contends that the device allows mortals to "probe" their relationship with the divine.
 Rush Rehm in particular cites examples of Greek tragedy in which the deus ex machina complicates the lives and attitudes of characters confronted by the deity, while simultaneously bringing the drama home to its audience.
 Sometimes, the unlikeliness of the deus ex machina plot device is employed deliberately.
-For example, comic effect is created in a scene in Monty Python's Life of Brian when Brian, who lives in Judea at the time of Christ, is saved from a high fall by a passing alien space ship.
+An example is shown through the comic effect generated in Monty Python's Life of Brian, when Brian, who lives in Judea at the time of Christ, is saved from a high fall by a passing alien spaceship.